yourincomehome/awesome-passive-income/README.md

 ## Freelancing
 ### General
 - [Fiverr](https://www.fiverr.com) - Fiverr is an online marketplace for freelancers to offer services to customers worldwide
-- [Freelancer.com.](https://www.freelancer.com) - Fiverr is an online marketplace for freelancers to offer services to customers worldwide
+- [Freelancer.com.](https://www.freelancer.com) - Freelancer is a crowdsourcing marketplace website, which allows potential employers to post jobs that freelancers can then bid to complete.
 - [Toptal](https://www.toptal.com) - Toptal is a freelance website which promises companies they can hire the top 3% of global freelancers
 - [PeoplePerHour](https://www.peopleperhour.com) - PeoplePerHour
 - [Upwork](https://www.upwork.com) - Upwork connects businesses of all sizes to freelancers, independent professionals, and agencies for all their hiring needs.